nus-cs2103-AY2425S1/ip/docs/README.md

 ## Error Handling
 - Invalid command format
 - Date parsing issues
-- Invalid Task Range (Delete and Mark/Unmark)
+- Invalid Task Range (Delete, Mark/Unmark and Reschedule)
 - Marking a task that is already marked
 - Unmarking a task that has not been marked yet